CFAES Give Today

 CFAES

-The Mission of The Ohio State University/OARDC Enology research program is to serve the Ohio commercial grape-wine industry and more broadly the citizens of the State of Ohio by providing both basic and applied research on all aspects of grape and wine science using an integrated, interdisciplinary approach.
-We follow this through with an excellent extension program in disseminating key research and extension information via a number of extension related events.
+The mission of The Ohio State University Enology research and extension program is to serve the Ohio commercial grape and wine industry and the State of Ohio.
+This program provides both basic and applied research for viticulture and enology using an integrated, interdisciplinary approach.
+We have an excellent extension program that provides key research and extension information via several outreach related events.

-We feel it is also important to have a considerable amount of effort devoted in extension to the Ohio wine industry.
-This is observed through the numerous workshops, Laboratory training sessions and winery site visits we perform at no charge.
-The Ohio grape and wine industry is growing extremely fast with approximately 218 bonded wineries in Ohio.
-The OARDC enology program also performs a lot of off – site wintery consultations via phone and e-mail correspondence in addressing wine quality within Ohio commercial wineries.
-Currently, Todd Steiner serves as the main contact for enology extension throughout the state.
+We feel it is also important to have a considerable amount of effort devoted to extension to the Ohio wine industry.
+This is observed through the numerous workshops, laboratory training sessions, and winery site visits we perform at no charge.
+The Ohio grape and wine industry is growing extremely fast with approximately 430 bonded wineries in Ohio.
+The OSU Wooster Campus enology program also performs a lot of offsite winery consultations via phone and e-mail correspondence addressing wine quality within Ohio commercial wineries.
+Currently, Dr. Lisa Dunlap serves as the main contact for enology extension throughout the state.

-A number of years ago, the OARDC enology program implemented a wine analysis program in collaboration with the Ohio Grape Industries Committee (OGIC) in providing both chemical and sensory evaluation of commercial wines in addition to troubleshooting recommendations if needed or desired.
-This is being accomplished through the OARDC enology lab currently at no charge to our commercial wine industry.
-This effort addresses wine quality throughout the industry as being a vital part in the production of premium quality wines and provides excellent recognition of the Ohio wine industry as a serious wine producing state.
+A number of years ago, the OSU Wooster enology program implemented a wine analysis program in collaboration with the Ohio Grape Industries Committee (OGIC) in providing both chemical and sensory evaluation of commercial wines in addition to troubleshooting recommendations if needed or desired.
+This program was eliminated during the pandemic, and we are hoping to reinstate it very soon as a fee-for-service program.
+This will be performed and accomplished through the enology lab located on OSU Wooster Campus.
+This program will be a vital part in the production of premium quality wines and will help to provide excellent recognition of the Ohio wine industry as a serious wine producing state.